How to Survive Spring Break Crowds at Disney: Your Guide to the Busiest Season of the Year

 Spring Break Firework Crowds

-2. Use Lightning Lane Multi Pass & Single Pass
+2. Use Lightning Lane Multi Pass and Single Pass Strategically

 5. Prep for Waits With the Right Gear